-6.2.4 Serving CSCF
+6.2.4 Serving-CSCF

-When the S-CSCF receives an Emergency Registration, the S-CSCF determine the duration of the registration by checking the value of the Expires header in the received REGISTER request and based on local policy of the serving system.
+When the S-CSCF receives an Emergency Registration, the S-CSCF determine the duration of the registration by checking the value of the Expires header in the received REGISTER request and based on local regulation or operator policy of the serving system.

-NOTE: The value of the emergency registration time is subject to national regulation and can be subject to roaming agreements.
+NOTE 1: The value of the emergency registration time is subject to local regulation and can be subject to roaming agreements.